Hospitals & Asylums

 law school graduates, satisfied with the jury of public defenders, the plan is

-total under 2USC661c.
-Student loans and other federal loan programs open to
+Student loans and other federal loan programs open to private investment.

 Book 5 Customs (CC)